oss-academy/article/mvc/README.md

 and, it is included the same model, composite of models or a simpler version of a model.
 To get updated models there are two solutions as follows.

-* Pass the view and action to Controller and, update the view inside the Controller after performing the action
+* Use a reference of View in the Controller
 * Use Observation pattern to get notification from Model directly

 ### Controller